-A new acceptance test would be required to verify the PUE Monitoring system.
+A new acceptance test (NRCA-PRC-17-F) would be required to verify the PUE Monitoring system.
 PUE Monitoring requires contractor field verification that the electrical meters are installed in the correct locations, are configured correctly, and are communicating with the dashboard; the acceptance test also includes verification that the dashboard is configured properly.

-Refer to Section 2.5 for additional information.
+Refer to Sections 2.1.3, 3.1.3, 4.1.3, and 5.1.3 for additional information.

-The Statewide CASE Team is also recommending clarifying code language be added to Sections 100.0, 120.6, and 120.8 that make it more clear that computer room mechanical systems are subject to acceptance tests required for mechanical systems in other nonresidential space types.
-This is not being proposed as a new requirement but as a clarification.
+The Statewide CASE Team is also recommending clarifying code language be added to Sections 120.6, and 120.8 that makes it clearer that computer room mechanical systems are subject to acceptance tests required for mechanical systems in other nonresidential space types.
+This is not being proposed as a new requirement but as a clarification to existing requirements, as described in the 2013 Data Center code change proposal (Engineering 2011).